empayg/empayg.github.io/docs.md

 iii.
 Higher adoption due to lack of any upfront paywall.
 Even as a paid option, users are charged per their usage.

 iv.
 You can customise how you serve with EMPAYG.
-You can provide an ad-free option or premium content.
+You can provide just an ad-free option or premium content for users.

 v.
 Setting up your website with EMPAYG is easier that setting up advertisements for the website.

 vi.
 Users do not have to create separate account to use your service.
 Users with EMPAYG account can discover, login and start using your service directly.

 vii.
 We manage accounts and payments so you don’t have to.
-Payments are secured by Stripe.

 viii.
 The EMPAYG widget takes up only a ribbon space on website that can be positioned per your preference.

-Units
+****Units****

 All the transactions and payments are processed and presented in USD cents.

 All the session are tracked and charges calculated on the basis of duration for which service is used in seconds.

-Tips for creating services
+****Tips for creating services****

-You can create two types of services with EMPAYG currently,

-rate.
-A standard rate is charged to the user.
-Ideal where no monthly limits are to be set.

-cap.
 User is charged at a rate but a monthly limit exists.
 So any usage beyond the limit is not charged.
 Ideal where high value users need to be encouraged with a fix amount of charge.
 Users will be charged at the rate if their usage is less than standard.
-It is advised to set a cap service where competitors provide fixed monthly-paid plans.
+It is advised to set a cap where competitors provide fixed monthly-paid plans.

-EMPAYG's charge of service
+****EMPAYG's charge of service****
 ```
 user’s charge * 0.8 = service's payout
 ```